ErvinZzz/ErvinZzz.github.io/content/projects/robobim/index.md

 ---

+---

 ##### Abstract

 Traditional as-built Building Information Modeling (BIM) is a costly, time-consuming and dangerous task.
-The use of robotics technology to automate this task is a promising and valuable research.
+The use of robotics technology to automate this task is promising and valuable research.

 ---